 There are a number of good online pet registration services, many of which give you free registration of your pet plus free access to their database.

 Pet register databases help to find missing cats and dogs that have often just wandered off, and tend to work by providing the pet with a unique identification number which can be engraved on the pet’s collar, or on an ID tag.
 They are also in touch with a number of rescue and shelter organisations.

 Website visitors can login and list their pet as missing, and check the site around the clock to see if their pet has been found.

 - Post on social media and local area groups

 - Check ‘found’ ads in local papers

 - Ask local shops and businesses to put posters in their windows

-What benefits can pet insurance have?
+How can pet insurance help?

 As well as all the emotional trauma of losing a much-loved pet, there could also be considerable expense if you want to advertise or offer a reward.
 And what if you paid a lot of money for a pedigree breed?

 Check out how Churchill pet insurance could help.